 Ally Bank Checking Account

-Ally Bank has made major strides over the last several years in terms of features and customer service.
-Ally Bank now offers best-in-class checking and savings accounts, with features found in few locations.
+Ally Bank has made significant strides in features and customer service over the last several years.
+Ally Bank now offers best-in-class checking and savings accounts, with features found in a few locations.

 Free checks are a nice bonus, as many banks charge $20-30 for a set of checks (though you can usually save money buying checks from Costco or other locations).
 Finally, there are no minimum balance requirements and no monthly fees.